Thegladster/val-triggerbot/README.md

 python triggerbot.py
 ```

+<h3>Using the bot</h3>
 Upon running, you will have to select the gun you are going to use with the bot in order for the bot to spray depending on accuracy.

 Simply type the gun in **all lowercase** with no extra spaces.

 > Note that just for the Operator, you can just type `op`.

-If the gun changes later on (which it most likely will), or you would like to exit the program, type `ctrl + p` on your computer.
+If the gun changes later on (which it most likely will), or you would like to exit the program, just type `ctrl + p` on your computer and command prompt should pop up.

+If not, open command prompt manually.